-Government Code Sections 11346.3(b)(1) and 11346.5(a)(10)

-BSC has assessed whether or not and to what extent this proposal will affect the following:
+Government Code Sections 11346.3(b)(1) and 11346.5(a)(10) DSA has assessed whether or not and to what extent this proposal will affect the following:

-- A. The creation or elimination of jobs within the State of California. - The Division of the State Architect did not identify any amended regulation that would lead to the creation or elimination of jobs within the State of California. - B. The creation of new businesses or the elimination of existing businesses within the State of California.

-The Division of the State Architect did not identify any amended regulation that would lead to the creation of new businesses or the elimination of existing businesses within the State of California.

-C. The expansion of businesses currently doing business within the State of California.

-The Division of the State Architect did not identify any amended regulation that would lead to the expansion of businesses currently doing business within the State of California.

-D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.
-Part 5, California Plumbing Code provides the plumbing regulations for application of the California Building Code (Part 2) and the proposed amendment would bring the CPC in alignment with Title 20 Chapter 4, Article 4, Section 1603.3(h)(4) and further reduce potable water consumption where commercial pre-rinse spray valves are used.
+- A. The creation or elimination of jobs within the State of California. - Because this proposal makes only non-substantive, clarifying changes to existing code language resulting in no change in regulatory effect, it will not affect the creation or elimination of jobs within the State of California. - B. The creation of new businesses or the elimination of existing businesses within the State of California. - Because this proposal makes only non-substantive, clarifying changes to existing code language resulting in no change in regulatory effect, it will not affect the creation of new businesses or the elimination of existing businesses within the State of California. - C. The expansion of businesses currently doing business within the State of California. - Because this proposal makes only non-substantive, clarifying changes to existing code language resulting in no change in regulatory effect, it will not affect the expansion of businesses currently doing business within the State of California. - D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment. - The benefits of this code change include clarifying code language that will produce sensible and usable state building standards that promote health and safety, consistent with DSA's mission.